 Regulators levy financial penalties or other sanctions on organizations that do not meet required standards.
 And these punishments can be significant.
 For example, healthcare company Anthem received a $16 million fine under the Health Insurance Portability and Accountability Act (HIPAA) in 2018.

 Financial companies must also comply with international sanctions and anti-money laundering laws.
-Non-compliance penalties in these situations can be extremely large.
+Non-compliance penalties in these situations can be substantial.
 For instance, the Dutch government fined ING $897 million in 2018 for breaching anti-money laundering laws.
 And BNP Paribas had to pay an $8.9 billion fine in 2014 for breaching US-imposed sanctions.

 The cost of penalties is not limited to regulatory fines.
 Companies that violate regulators must spend money on remediation work.
 This includes legal and auditing costs or the price of bringing in expert consultants.